mosra/m.css/doc/documentation/doxygen.rst

     INHERIT_DOCS = NO
     EXTRACT_PRIV_VIRTUAL = YES

-.. note-warning:: Doxygen patches
+.. note-warning:: Doxygen support

-    In order to use the :ini:`EXTRACT_PRIV_VIRTUAL` option, you need Doxygen with :gh:`doxygen/doxygen#6729` integrated, the 1.8.15 release does not have this option yet.
+    In order to use the :ini:`EXTRACT_PRIV_VIRTUAL` option, you need at least Doxygen 1.8.16.

 `Inline namespaces`_
 --------------------